Auto Pay Templates

 • Greater than - the total amount of the invoice including taxes is greater than the conditional value

-• Grater than or equals to - the total amount of the invoice including taxes is greater than or equals to the conditional value
+• Greater than or equals to - the total amount of the invoice including taxes is greater than or equals to the conditional value

 • Equals - the total amount of the invoice must match exactly the conditional value